zemmsoares/polybar-news/README.md

 sources="ign,bbc-news"
 ```

-Insted sources, you can get news from your country only
+Insted sources, you can filter results by country
 ```ini
 country="us"
 ```